rosflight/rosflight_docs/docs/developer-guide/rosplane/estimator/estimator-example.md

 Using our estimate and a model set of equations $h$, we predict the measurements the accelerometer will produce.
 We will then compare the actual and predicted measurements and optimally adjust our estimate with the new information.
 Since measurements come in much faster than the model propagates the measurement step is run every time the propagated estimate is calculated.
+!!! note
+    The estimator asssumes that measurements come in faster than/as fast the estimation timer is calls for estimation updates.
+    If this is not the case performance can actually go down for the estimation if you increase the frequency of the estimation updates.
 The set of equations, $h$, that predict the 3 measurements of the accelerometer, $y$, is given by:

 \begin{equation}